 Reasons why sharing knowledge is essential for a company's growth

-As an IT company dedicated to developing cutting-edge technology mobile apps and websites, we consider sharing knowledge and experience with the rest of the IT community to be essential for a company’s growth.
-Everything, from how to create mobile apps for e-commerce, iOS app development or Android app development, to hearing the learning experiences our employees had.
+As an IT company dedicated to developing cutting-edge technology web apps and websites, we consider sharing knowledge and experience with the rest of the IT community to be essential for a company’s growth.

 On the other hand, many companies are averse to sharing their knowledge and best practices with the rest of the world.
 They believe all knowledge should stay within the company’s walls.
 Still, there has been a rise in popularity in knowledge sharing and more and more companies are turning around from closed doors systems.
 As an IT company we are all in on knowledge sharing and here is exactly why!